nextauthjs/next-auth/docs/docs/adapters/models.md

 title: Models
 ---

 NextAuth.js can be used with any database.
 Models tell you what structures NextAuth.js expects from your database.
-Models will vary slightly depending on which adapter you use, but in general will look something like this.
-Each adapter's model / schema will be slightly adapted for its needs, but will look very much like this schema below:
+Models will vary slightly depending on which adapter you use, but in general, will look something like this.
+Each adapter's model/schema will be slightly adapted for its needs, but will look very much like this schema below:

 ```mermaid
 erDiagram